 NOTE: Turn the ball ends to work the lubricant into the ball sockets.
-Lubricate through fittings
+Lubricate through fittings.

-Avoid serious injury or death.
 The end of the steering cable must be fully retracted into the outboard tilt tube before adding lubricant.
-Adding lubricant to the steering cable when fully extended could cause the steering cable to become hydraulically locked, causing loss of steering control.
+Adding lubricant to steering cable when fully extended could cause steering cable to become hydraulically locked.
+A hydraulically locked steering cable will cause loss of steering control, possibly resulting in serious injury or death.